In this article, we will go into the details of what a discovery workshop is, what are its main goals, who...

-Even the biggest expert in the world would be useless for your company if he’s not able to share their knowledge properly and clearly.
+Even the biggest expert in the world would be useless for your company if he cannot share their knowledge properly and clearly.
 That is one thing.

-The second is communication flow – make sure you’re hiring a person that is able to provide comprehensive answers quickly, so the development process runs smoothly.
+The second is communication flow – make sure you’re hiring a person that can provide comprehensive answers quickly, so the development process runs smoothly.

 6. TEAM FLOW

-Interviewing your future Subject Matter Expert in 1on1 meetings or via Skype/e-mail can give you a general idea of your candidate’s experience, but not of his ability to cooperate with others.
-That’s why introducing a SME to your team before hiring would be a good way to reveal important character features and collaboration abilities.
-The perfect candidate is not only experienced, but also respectful, patient, empathetic and determined, as people skills are as important as the knowledge itself.
+Interviewing your future Subject Matter Expert in 1on1 meetings or via Skype/e-mail can give you a general idea of your candidate’s experience, but not his ability to cooperate with others.
+That’s why introducing an SME to your team before hiring would be a good way to reveal important character features and collaboration abilities.
+The perfect candidate is experienced and respectful, patient, empathetic and determined, as people skills are as important as the knowledge itself.

 Ok, so now you have all of the theoretical knowledge to hire a master Yoda among Subject Matter Experts.
-But I have a sense that the Yoda himself would recommend you to trust your gut, so just combine the substantive requirements with your intuition and I’m sure your business will be fine!
+But I have a sense that the Yoda himself would recommend you trust your gut, so combine the substantive requirements with your intuition, and I’m sure your business will be fine!